 Top 5 serverless GPU providers

-Serverless GPUs refer to a type of cloud computing service that allows you to run GPU-accelerated workloads that automatically scale up and down based on demand.
+Serverless GPUs refer to a type of cloud computing service that allows you to run GPU-accelerated workloads that automatically scale up and down from 0 based on demand.
 You pay only for the compute time you use, and offload the management of the underlying hardware or software.
+Serverless GPUs have grown in popularity in the last few years with the advent of generative AI.
+The expensive, complex, and compute-intensive nature of AI workloads has driven developers to search for new cloud computing paradigms that reduce cost and operational effort.

 In the last few years, a number of new serverless GPU providers have emerged.
 This article will explain what differentiates them from one another.